 Definition

-Net debt is debt minus cash and cash equivalents, adjusted for any debt-like items your team includes in the bridge from enterprise value to equity value.
-The number only works if you define both debt and usable cash consistently.
+Net debt means total debt minus cash and cash equivalents, with debt-like items added only if your valuation policy includes them.
+It is the adjustment that usually bridges enterprise value to equity value.

 Formula